 Press Kit

-Bio - 147 words
+Bio - 228 words

-Kathleen Allan is the Artistic Director of the Amadeus Choir of Greater Toronto and Artistic Director of Canzona, Winnipeg’s professional Baroque choir.
-Ms. Allan is in high demand as a conductor and composer and is equally comfortable working in early, contemporary, and symphonic repertoire.
-Originally from St. John’s, NL, she has conducted orchestras and choirs across Canada, the US, and Japan, and recently made her conducting debut with the Vancouver Symphony Orchestra (2019) and Newfoundland Symphony Orchestra (2020).
-She was the 2016 recipient of the Sir Ernest MacMillan Prize.
-She is the founding Co-Artistic Director of Arkora, an ensemble that blurs the lines between the music of our time and masterworks from the ancient repertoire.
-Her compositions have been commissioned, performed and recorded by ensembles throughout the Americas and Europe.
-She holds a composition degree from UBC and a master’s degree in conducting from Yale University.
+Kathleen Allan is the Artistic Director of the Amadeus Choir of Greater Toronto, Artistic Director of Chorus Niagara, and a member of the music faculty at the University of Toronto.
+In high demand as a guest conductor, commissioned composer, and clinician, she is equally comfortable working in early, contemporary, and symphonic repertoire.
+From 2016-2023, she served as the Artistic Director of Canzona, Winnipeg’s professional Baroque choir, with whom she conducted many of the masterworks of the Baroque era.
+Originally from St. John’s, NL, she has conducted orchestras and choirs across Canada, the US, and Japan, and recently made her conducting debuts with the Victoria Symphony (2022), Vancouver Symphony Orchestra (2019) and Newfoundland Symphony Orchestra (2020).
+She was the 2016 winner of the Sir Ernest MacMillan Prize in Choral Conducting.

-Bio - 277 words
+Bio - 413 words

 Her compositions have been commissioned, performed and recorded by ensembles throughout the Americas and Europe and have been featured at two World Symposiums on Choral Music.
-Her collaboration with Labrador youth choir Ullugiagâtsuk was featured at the National Arts Centre celebrations for Canada 150 on July 1, 2017.
-Her music is published by Boosey and Hawkes, Cypress Choral Music, and is a MusicSpoke composer.
+Her music is published by Boosey and Hawkes, Oxford University Press, and Cypress Choral Music, and she is a MusicSpoke composer.
+Inspired by her Celtic roots and musical upbringing in Newfoundland and Labrador, her compositions often fuse contemporary rhythms and harmonies with undertones of ancient folk music.
 Also an accomplished soprano, she has appeared as a soloist with the National Broadcast Orchestra, Berkshire Choral Festival, and the Vancouver Symphony Orchestra.
-In addition to freelancing regularly in Canada and the US, she has performed with the Vancouver Chamber Choir, the Arnold Schoenberg Chor (Vienna), Skylark Vocal Ensemble (Atlanta), and the Yale Schola Cantorum.
-She holds a degree in composition from the University of British Columbia and a master’s degree in conducting from Yale University.
+In addition to freelancing regularly in Canada and the US, she has performed as a member of the Vancouver Chamber Choir, the Arnold Schoenberg Chor (Vienna), Skylark Vocal Ensemble (Atlanta), Clarion Choir (New York), and the Yale Schola Cantorum (New Haven).

 Kathleen conducting 1